 Fortunately, there are a number of potential remedies for breach of contract.
 These can range from enforcing the terms of the contract to monetary compensation.

 There are several common remedies for breach of contracts.
-The appropriate remedy depends on the terms of the contract, the nature of the breach, and the specific circumstances of the case.
+The appropriate remedy depends on the terms of the contract, the nature of the breach, and the case’s specific circumstances.

 1. Compensatory Damages